Advertisement

 You can find her on Patreon as pennyvixen.

-She lives, with spouse, cats, and books, somewhere near Madison, Wisconsin.
+She lives, with spouse, cats, and books, somewhere in the Upper Midwest.